leoyu037/docker_tutorial/README.md

   # -f: (follow) show new logs as they are generated
   ```

+  > If you choose to reference a container/image/network by id, you can use a
+  > truncated version of it as long as the truncated version is still unique.

   We should eventually see in the logs that Elasticsearch has started.
 Press
   `Ctrl-C` to exit the log tailing.
 To confirm that Elasticsearch is up, query